Night Painting on Location

 I'm painting under an orange colored street light behind me.

-opposition colors when mixed together would give me the shadow colors for the scene I will be looking at.
+The first thing I should do as I'm applying my palette colors is decide which opposition colors when mixed together would give me the shadow colors for the scene I will be looking at.

-Some where between the Orange and Cobalt Blue neutral opposition combination and Cad Red and Thalo Blue opposition combination.
+Some where between the Orange and Cobalt Blue neutral opposition combination and the Cad Red and Thalo Blue opposition combination.

 I set up my full palette every time any way so I'll have those choices plus the dark Yellow Brown and Ultramarine Blue opposition.